Mental wellbeing lessons from Dr Challoner’s Grammar School

 By: MindView resource from Mind.
 “It doesn’t mean we stop here,” Carole adds.
 “But it’s nice to receive praise and know we’re doing the right thing.”

 She says that the key mantra that organisations must remember is that a successful mental wellbeing strategy isn’t just one policy or pledge – it’s a series of small, careful steps that help everyone to be included.
 “Start small, by talking to staff and understanding the issues in your organsation – don’t be afraid of what you might hear and don’t be defensive if there are things you hear you don’t like,” she explains.
 “Make changes slowly and carefully – don’t make it an initiative – and build whole school and personable responsibility as everyone has to play their part and contribute.”

 Mind's Workplace Wellbeing Index is a benchmark of best practice and policy.
-The Index will highlight what your organisation is doing well and how it could improve in its approach to mental health at work.
+It will highlight what your organisation is doing well, how you compare to others, and how you could improve in your approach to mental health at work.